xKirtle/Website/README.md

 # website
 Made with the intention to learn html + CSS.
-From nothing to this (with some help from the internet :D)
+From nothing to this (with some help from the internet :D) Still gonna add somethings later.

+Feel free to use!